websauna/websauna/README.rst

 What it is?
 ===========

-    Superstructure: `"...the portion of the structure that is the span and directly receives the live load is referred to as the superstructure" <https://en.wikipedia.org/wiki/Superstructure>`_

-Websauna is a Python package and framework for developing custom consumer and business web services.
+Websauna is a Python package and application framework for developing custom consumer and business web services.
 It emphasises meeting business requirements with reliable delivery times, responsiveness, consistency in quality, security and high data integrity.
-A low learning curve, novice friendliness and polished documentation help less seasoned developers to get their first release out fast.
+A low learning curve, novice friendliness and polished documentation help less seasoned developers to get their first release out quickly.

 How it is done?
 ===============